EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 * https://portal.eidf.ac.uk/

 First, apply for an EIDF project.
 If you already have an existing EIDF project from which you want to do the data ingest you do not need to apply for a new project.
-Instead put in a query to eidf@epcc.ed.ac.uk saying that you would like to publish your data from your existing project and give your project identifier, e.g. eidfNNN.
-Otherwise, in the EIDF total:
+Instead put in a query to *eidf@epcc.ed.ac.uk* saying that you would like to publish your data from your existing project and give your project identifier, e.g. eidfNNN.
+Otherwise, in the EIDF portal:

 * Press on the `Your project applications` link.
 * Press on the `New Application` link and put in an application for us to host your data.